AmitRothschild/Ferris_code/README.md

 This code is designed to replace the old Labview interface of the Ferris FMR system.

-For now it is in its first steps and not fully functioning.
+For now, it is in its first steps and not fully functioning.